 Plan Tier Comparison

 Google Workspace offers four primary plan tiers.
 Only three qualify for HIPAA coverage.
 The coverage extends to specific applications within each plan, not the entire Google ecosystem.
+Vault availability is the critical differentiator for covered entities because it determines whether you can satisfy audit controls requirements under 164.312(b).

-| Plan Tier | BAA Available | Audit Verdict |
+| Plan Tier | BAA Available | Vault Included | Audit Verdict |

-| Free Gmail | No | HIPAA Violation |
+| Free Gmail | No | No | HIPAA Violation |

-| Business Starter | Yes | High Risk (No Vault) |
+| Business Starter | Yes | No | High Risk (No Vault) |

-| Business Standard | Yes | Minimum Viable |
+| Business Standard | Yes | Add-on ($6/user/mo) | Viable with Vault add-on |

-| Enterprise | Yes | Full Control Coverage |
+| Enterprise | Yes | Yes (native) | Full Control Coverage |

 BAA Activation Process